erwinsmit/blog/src/pages/sitecore-nextjs-without-vercel/index.md

 ---
 title: Sitecore JSS Next.js without Vercel
 date: '2022-10-10'
-spoiler: Yes, you can still run Sitecore JSS Next.js on Azure Functions without Vercel
+spoiler: Yes, you can still run Sitecore JSS Next.js on Azure Functions without Vercel.
+This can be done with custom Azure Functions and a Azure storage account with a YARP proxy in front of it.
 ---

 As we all know by now, Vercel is a great platform to host your Next.js apps.
 I currently use it for some small projects and I love the developer experience.